– By #Powder House Lodge

 As you drive through Custer State Park, don’t be surprised if you stumble across any of these animals and their little ones.
 Spring is a busy time in the park.
 Newborns are making their way as they try to figure out the ways of their natural life, hunting, traveling with mom and of course napping in the sun.
 These cuddly creatures certainly have it made in the shade as they call pristine Custer State Park their home.

-Buffalo – it will be love at first site as soon as you see those big dark eyes and long eyelashes under the fluffy rust colored coat of the baby buffalo that live in Custer State Park.
+big dark eyes and long eyelashes under the fluffy rust colored coat of the baby buffalo that live in Custer State Park.
 These little guys are sweet and a little clumsy with their knobby knees, as they feel out the lay of the land, it’s hard not to want to cuddle them!
 But, restrain yourself, as adorable as they are, buffalo are very strong, even at a young age.
 Additionally, if there is a baby, you know a protective mama is nearby.
 It’s best to admire these majestic animals from a distance.
 Custer State Park is home to approximately 1,300 wild bison who roam freely across more than 71,000 open acres of the park.
 If you really want to see buffalo, make plans to visit Custer State Park in the September for their annual buffalo roundup!

 White Tail Deer – One can’t help but think of Bambi when they see a white tail deer, especially if it’s just a little one still with their spots.
 Did you know that white tail fawns are born with as many as 300 spots on their coat?
 Clearly they are the fashionistas for the forest!
 Although these little guys stick with their mom for between two and three years before venturing out on their own, they are able to outrun most danger at 3-4 weeks, and are typically up exploring their new world within an hour after birth!
 White Tail deer are common throughout the Black Hills, but mostly they enjoy keeping to themselves, in the hills or nearby fields, where they can play and graze.